 Teachers are a crucial role model for getting girls into STEM 18 June 2021 STEM Editor Events, News 0 Comments STEM-related industry sectors continue to offer a significant portion of job opportunities in Ireland.
 However, according to the most recent CSO Figures, of the 117,800 people working in roles that require STEM skills, just 25% of these roles are performed by women.
-Share ThisTweetShareEmail Related Posts STEM Teacher Internship (STInt) Programme is back for 2023!
-The STEM Teacher Internship programme is now recruiting interns for their summer 2023 programme.
-STInt Programme Celebrates Successful Summer at Graduation Event he STEM Teacher Internship (STInt) Programme celebrated the completion of their seventh successful programme at a graduation event in Dublin City University on Friday evening, 30th September.
-DCU ACADEMIC HONOURED FOR HER ROLE IN INCREASING PARTICIPATION IN PHYSICS A Dublin City University academic has been honoured for “leadership of large-scale national initiatives that… Leave a Reply Cancel replyYour email address will not be published.
+Share ThisTweetShareEmail Related Posts STEM Teacher Internship Programme – Inspiring Future Generations, Building The STEM Pipeline Teachers are key influencers of students’ subject choices, second only to parents.
+The STEM Teacher… STInt Programme Celebrates Successful Summer at Graduation Event he STEM Teacher Internship (STInt) Programme celebrated the completion of their seventh successful programme at a graduation event in Dublin City University on Friday evening, 30th September.
+DCU launches 2021 STEM internships for future teachers The 2021 STInt programme will see student teachers enter placements in companies such as Accenture,… Leave a Reply Cancel replyYour email address will not be published.
 Required fields are marked *Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
 Comment * Δ

 STInt Programme Celebrates Successful Summer at Graduation Event he STEM Teacher Internship (STInt) Programme celebrated the completion of their seventh successful programme at a graduation event in Dublin City University on Friday evening, 30th September.